Create a Radio Group

 Subcode

-- Your group won't be flooded by messages from other Flaresat groups on the same channel
+- Your group won't be flooded by messages from other Flaresat groups in range

 Connect your radio device